ehb54/us3lims_dbutils/README.md

    - add validation of table_record_counts in package for comparison after import
    - make sure there is sufficient disk space on the drive where this repo is mounted to handle the .tar file
      - note the sql files remain .xz'd so perhaps a bit more than double the size of the tar file is sufficient (one for the tar file itself, one for the extracted files)

+### dbupgrade
+  - use: upgrade existing dbinstances on a server to the latest us3_sql sql & procedures
+  - stage1_export_dbinsts.php
+    - exports all dbinstances and record counts
+  - stage2_import_dbinsts.php
+    - drops dbinstance databases, creates new from latest us3_sql, imports stage1 exported data, compares record counts